KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	*The above code is an excerpt from Common/GraphicsAPI_Vulkan.h*

-For the color image views, we use the previously stored color image format, that we used when creating the swapchain, and for the depth image view, we use the previously created depth image and the same depth format from the graphics API.
+For the color and depth image views, we use the previously stored color/depth image format, that we used when creating their respective swapchains.
+We store our newly created color and depth image views for the swapchains in separate ``SwapchainInfo::imageViews`` instantiations.
-We store our newly created color image views for the swapchain in ``SwapchainAndDepthImage::colorImageViews`` and the depth image view in ``SwapchainAndDepthImage::depthImageView`` for later usage when rendering.

 3.1.6 xrDestroySwapchain
 ========================

-When the main render loop has finished and the application is shutting down, we need to destroy our created ``XrSwapchain``s.
+When the main render loop has finished and the application is shutting down, we need to destroy our created ``XrSwapchain`` s.
 This is done by calling ``xrDestroySwapchain()`` passing the ``XrSwapchain`` as a parameter.
 It will return ``XR_SUCCESS`` if successful.
 At the same time, we destroy all of the image views (both color and depth) by calling ``GraphicsAPI::DestroyImageView()`` and freeing all the allocated swapchain image data with ``GraphicsAPI::FreeSwapchainImageData()``.

 .. literalinclude:: ../Chapter3/main.cpp
 	:language: cpp